Dushanbe: Air transport

-Rashid Beck Ahriev and Peter Komarov piloteed the first flight to the city from Bukhara on 3 September 1924 on a Junkers F-13; the service ran three times a week from small airfield on modern day Rudaki Avenue.
+Rashid Beck Ahriev and Peter Komarov piloted the first flight to the city from Bukhara on 3 September 1924 on a Junkers F-13; the service ran three times a week from small airfield on modern day Rudaki Avenue.
 In 1927, the second air route in the Soviet Union opened from Tashkent to Samarkand to Termez to Dushanbe on the Junkers F-13, two years before the introduction of automobiles and five before the railway.
 A small Stalinabad airport was created, and in 1930 a first-class airport was constructed in the city.
 The first scheduled flight from the city began in 1945 on the Li-2.
 The state airline, Tojikiston - now known as Tajik Air - was created in 1949.
 In the 50s and 60s, many new aircraft were introduced to the Tajik Civil Air Fleet.
 The Tajik Civil Aviation Administration won first place in the USSR for efficiency in the 1980s.

 The city is served by Dushanbe International Airport which, as of April 2015, had regularly scheduled flights to Ürümqi, Kabul, Delhi, Dubai, Istanbul, Frankfurt, and major cities in Russia and Central Asia, amongst others.
 Tajik Air had its head office on the grounds of Dushanbe Airport in Dushanbe.
 Somon Air, which opened in 2008, has its head office in Dushanbe.
 The government planned to devote .18% of Tajikistan's GDP to the development of aviation in a large part in Dushanbe.
 Japanese investors created a cargo terminal at the airport, costing $28 million.